 3. Add in the oregano, wine and crushed garlic, cook for a few minutes and then add in the spinach.
 Season well.
 Once the spinach has wilted, take it off the heat (I then transfer it into a colander to drain excess liquid).

 4. Heat a large pan that you are going to cook the rest of the dish in.
-Add some oil and fry the garlic for a couple of minutes, then add the pasta sauce and canned cherry tomatoes, oregano and parsley.
+Add some oil and fry the garlic you have prepare for the sauce for a couple of minutes, then add the Maison Therese pasta sauce and canned cherry tomatoes, oregano and parsley.

-5. Whilst the sauce is bubbling away, mix the ricotta and parmesan in a bowl with the mushroom spinach mix, then carefully spoon a heaped teaspoon of the mixture inside the shells.
+5. While the sauce is bubbling away, mix the ricotta and parmesan in a bowl with the mushroom spinach mix, then carefully spoon a heaped teaspoon of the mixture inside the shells.

 6. If you don’t have a very large pan, transfer some of the sauce into a second pan.
 Once gently bubbling away add the shells into the sauce, put the lid on and cook for a further 8-10 minutes or until nicely heated through.